eepgwde/pyeg0/jr/README.md

 These are all so similar, that I might have to reconstitute the price signal and go and get the real data from Yahoo!

+**** Metrics by eye (2)

+***** p00 - good looking Brownians

+I've added a portfolio that is the average price of all folios (on each day, of course).
+Calculated in q/kdb+.

+This performs badly, hovers around

+***** r00 - looking at the last sixty days.

+Looking directly at the returns, we can see some good correlations and anti-correlations.

+KI to KG in the last 60 days.
+Many good pairs here.
+KN to KL.
+KQ to KS.

+***** m05 -

 *** More Checking

 I'll cross-correlate the metrics to one another to see if anything isn't an